Renewable energies

 Windenergy Network e.
 V.

-With its nearly 90 members, the company network for wind energy, founded in 2002, is a leader in the northeast region.
-It actively networks companies, bundles information and acts as a lobby at state and national level.
-The aim of the association is to develop Rostock and Mecklenburg-Vorpommern into one of the leading regions with wind energy expertise in Germany.
+With nearly 90 members, this association for wind energy companies, founded in 2002, is a leader in the northeast region.
+It actively networks companies, bundles information and acts as a lobby group at state and national level.
+Its aim is to develop Rostock and Mecklenburg-Vorpommern into one of the leading regions for wind energy expertise in Germany.

-Wind energy cluster M-V Together with the partners PwC, Fraunhofer IGP, Fraunhofer IEE and WindEnergy Network e.
-V., the state government aims with this project to increase regional value creation in the future sector of renewable energies and to secure and create industrial jobs.
-To this end, companies, in particular SMEs, that are active in or for the field of renewable energies (wind energy, photovoltaics and sector coupling) are qualified.
+Wind energy cluster M-V Together with partners PwC, Fraunhofer IGP, Fraunhofer IEE and WindEnergy Network e.
+V., the state government aims with this project to increase regional value creation in future renewable energy technologies, and secure and create industrial jobs, especially for SMEs, that are active in renewable energy (wind, photovoltaics and sector coupling).

-Hydrogen Energy Cluster M-V This association of public, scientific and corporate players from the hydrogen economy aims to make green hydrogen marketable as an energy carrier for use in standardized solutions.
-To this end, all players in the value chain - from component manufacturers to end customers - are networked with the involvement of political decision-makers up to the European level, and close cooperation is sought with municipalities and municipal institutions, other industry-specific associations and federations, and research institutes.
+Hydrogen Energy Cluster M-V This association of public, scientific and corporate players in the hydrogen economy aims to make green hydrogen marketable as an energy carrier for use in standardized solutions.
+It networks all players in the hydrogen value chain - from component manufacturers to end customers - with the involvement of political decision-makers up to the European level, while seeking close cooperation with municipalities and municipal institutions, other industry-specific associations and federations, and research institutes.

-Landesverband Erneuerbare Energien e.V.
-The LEE MV disseminates the ecological and economic advantages of renewable energies, the necessity of energy saving and efficiency as well as climate protection in Mecklenburg-Vorpommern to politicians and the public.
+Regional Association for Renewable Energies LEE.
+The Landesverband Erneuerbare Energien e.V.
+MV promotes the ecological and economic advantages of renewable energy, the need for energy saving and efficiency as well as climate protection in Mecklenburg-Vorpommern to politicians and the public.

 • Research and development

-Renewable energies are seen as a beacon of hope for the replacement of fossil fuels.
-Researchers around the world have been working on this topic for several years.
-Climate change has led to a further intensification of these efforts.
+Renewable energy is seen as a beacon of hope for the replacement of fossil fuels.
+Researchers around the world have been working on this topic for several years, and climate change has intensified these efforts.
 Mecklenburg-Vorpommern has been active in this field since the 1990s.
-Thus, renewable energies are also a focus of research at Stralsund University of Applied Sciences.
-The fields of expertise here include research into regenerative energy systems and hydrogen technologies.
-In addition, the university is always open to partners from industry who want to propose or support projects.
+Renewables are also a focus of research at Stralsund University of Applied Sciences, where expertise includes research into regenerative energy systems and hydrogen technologies.
+The university is always open to partners from industry who want to propose or support projects.
 The Institut für Energie und Umwelt e.
-V. (Institute for Energy and Environment ) works at the same location and aims to increase research and technology transfer in MV.
-Topics such as the rational use of energy and regenerative energies as well as their storage are the main focus.
+V. (Institute for Energy and Environment) works at the same location and aims to increase research and technology transfer within MV, covering the rational use of energy and regenerative energy as well as their storage.

-With the Institute for Regenerative Energy Systems at Stralsund University of Applied Sciences (IRES) , there has already been expertise and experience in hydrogen technology for more than 25 years - both in teaching and in research.
+The Institute for Regenerative Energy Systems at Stralsund University of Applied Sciences (IRES) has built up expertise and experience in hydrogen technology for more than 25 years - both in teaching and in research.
 The institute's ambition is to implement these technologies in order to meet the requirements of our time.

 What will innovative production of large structures look like in the future?
-The Fraunhofer Institute for Large Structures in Production Engineering IGP in Rostock is conducting research into this.
-Within the framework of research and development projects, Fraunhofer IGP realizes concepts for product and process innovations together with cooperation partners from industry.
-Currently, the IGP is involved, among others, in the growth core "OWSplus - Floating Offshore Wind Solutions" of the Federal Ministry of Education and Research: In this project, the alliance partners are developing solutions for the next evolutionary stage of regenerative power generation.
+The Fraunhofer Institute for Large Structures in Production Engineering IGP in Rostock is researching this.
+In its R&D projects, Fraunhofer IGP realizes concepts for product and process innovations together with industry cooperation partners.
+Currently, the IGP is involved, amongst others, in the Federal Ministry of Education and Research’s ‘OWSplus - Floating Offshore Wind Solutions’, where alliance partners are developing solutions for the next evolutionary stage of regenerative power generation.

 This is precisely what the employees at the Leibniz Institute for Catalysis e.
-V. are also working on .
-The University of Rostock with its Chair of Wind Energy Technology is conducting research on the topics of simulation and measurement of wind turbines (WT), constructive concepts for WT, sector coupling and storage, test bench testing and measurement, the integration of wind energy into grids, decentralized energy supply and energy storage.
+V. are also working on.
+The University of Rostock with its Chair of Wind Energy Technology is conducting research on the simulation and measurement of wind turbines (WT), constructive concepts for WT, sector coupling and storage, test bench testing and measurement, the integration of wind energy into grids, decentralized energy supply and energy storage.

-In this way, universities, research institutions and companies from Mecklenburg-Vorpommern are actively driving the transformation to green energy production.
+In Mecklenburg-Vorpommern, universities, research institutions and companies are actively driving the transformation to green energy production.

-Hydrogen transport infrastructure The TransHyDE lead project of the German Federal Ministry of Education and Research (BMBF) is developing technologies for hydrogen transport.
-As the largest implementation project, the regional partner alliance CAMPFIRE, coordinated by the Leibniz Institute for Plasma Research and Technology e.V.
-(INP) in Greifswald, the Center for Fuel Cell Technology in Duisburg and Inherent Solution Consult GmbH & Co KG in Rostock, is bundling research and development activities for technologies to implement the entire transport chain for green ammonia.
+Hydrogen transport infrastructure The TransHyDE lead project of the German Federal Ministry of Education and Research (BMBF) is developing technologies for hydrogen transport – its largest implementation project.
+The CAMPFIRE regional partner alliance, coordinated by the Leibniz Institute for Plasma Research and Technology e.V.
+(INP) in Greifswald, the Center for Fuel Cell Technology in Duisburg and Inherent Solution Consult GmbH & Co KG in Rostock, is bundling R&D activities into the entire transport chain for green ammonia.
 At the Poppendorf site on the industrial premises of YARA Rostock, industry-relevant test and trial fields are being set up for the new technologies in the COIL - CAMPFIRE Open Innovation Lab.
-The focus is on the development of logistics structures and refueling facilities for ammonia import, the operation of ships with green ammonia, load-flexible ammonia plants for the seasonal production of ammonia from renewable energy, dynamic conversion technologies for stationary and mobile energy supply, and ammonia-to-hydrogen refueling stations.
+The focus is on the development of logistics structures and refueling facilities for importing ammonia, operating ships with green ammonia, load-flexible ammonia plants for the seasonal production of ammonia from renewable energy, dynamic conversion technologies for stationary and mobile energy supply, and ammonia-to-hydrogen refueling stations.

-HyExpert The Rügen-Stralsund region holds the title of "HyExpert" and has thus risen further in its rank as a hydrogen region in the "HyLand" competition.
-As one of only nine regions in the entire federal territory, Rügen-Stralsund was selected by the National Organization Hydrogen and Fuel Cell Technology (NOW) as a hydrogen region HyStarter in 2019.
-The HyLand competition was announced by the German Federal Ministry of Digital Affairs and Transport (BMDV) and is in its second round.
-HyLand motivates actors in all regions of Germany to initiate, plan and implement hydrogen-related concepts.
-The aim of the competition is to identify and promote the most innovative and promising regional concepts.
+HyExpert The Rügen-Stralsund region holds the title of ‘HyExpert’ and has thus risen further in its rank as a hydrogen region in the HyLand competition.
+As one of only nine regions in the whole of Germany, Rügen-Stralsund was selected by the National Organization Hydrogen and Fuel Cell Technology (NOW) as a HyStarter hydrogen region in 2019.
+The HyLand competition was launched by the German Federal Ministry of Digital Affairs and Transport (BMDV) and is now in its second round.
+HyLand motivates stakeholders in all regions of Germany to initiate, plan and implement hydrogen-related concepts, aiming to identify and promote the most innovative and promising regional concepts.

 Power-to-Gas The RH2-PTG (Power-to-Gas) project of WIND-projekt differs from conventional PTG plants by using pure hydrogen gas (H2).
-WIND-projekt already operates a plant for the production of renewable hydrogen (RH2) from wind power in Grapzow near Altentreptow.
-With RH2-PTG, this plant is to be technically developed further in such a way that it can be connected to the natural gas grid and enables hydrogen to be fed into the grid.
+WIND-projekt already operates a plant for the production of renewable hydrogen (RH2) using wind power in Grapzow near Altentreptow.
+With RH2-PTG, the plant is to be developed so that it can be connected to the natural gas grid, enabling hydrogen to be fed into the grid.
 This will be the first plant to feed hydrogen produced directly from wind power into the natural gas grid in Mecklenburg-Vorpommern.

 Mega hydrogen plant in Rostock harbor The heart of the project is a 100-MW electrolyzer to be built on the site of the Rostock coal-fired power plant by the end of 2026.

-The electricity required for electrolysis is abundantly available in the region thanks to the large number of renewable energy plants such as wind turbines at sea and on land, but also photovoltaic systems, so that up to 6,500 metric tons of green hydrogen per year can be produced in a climate-neutral manner right from the start.
+The electricity required for electrolysis is abundant in the region thanks to the large number of renewable energy plants such as wind turbines at sea and on land, and also photovoltaic systems.
+Up to 6,500 metric tons of green hydrogen per year can be produced net-zero right from the start.
 As part of the overall energy port strategy, the site is suitable for expansion of the plant to a capacity of up to 1,000 megawatts.

 • investment location MV